xijo/betterplace_apidocs/sections/client_donation_pledges.md

 by background workers.
 This part takes place asynchronously and might take up to a few minutes, especially in high traffic scenarios.
-Please make sure that you queue and retry your API calls until you receive a 202 response from us.
+Please make sure that you queue and retry your API calls until you receive clear answer (202, 422, 404, etc.) from us.
 Note that we will book only one donation per <code>client_reference</code> so there's no need to worry about retrying the pledge-sending.